-- Member of Secretariat, All-India Forum for Right to Education (AIFRTE), which is a nation-wide network of 200+ organizations of teachers, students, trade-unions and social workers striving for the universalization of education of an equitable quality within the framework of ‘common school system based on the concept of neighborhood schools’.
+- Organizing Secretary, All-India Forum for Right to Education (AIFRTE), which is a nation-wide network of a large number of organizations of teachers, students, trade-unions and social workers striving for the universalization of education of an equitable quality within the framework of ‘common school system based on the concept of neighborhood schools’.

 - Member, Executive Committee/Board of Trusties, Kishore Bharati, which has a long history for work to promote innovative and scientific learning in schools and which has taken up other social issues, such as water conservation.

-- Joint Secretary of Sambhavana Organization working for the rights of persons with disabilities.
+- Joint Secretary, SAMBHAVANA Organization working for the rights of persons with disabilities.

 - Served as the Member of the core committee of Equal Opportunity Cell (EOC), University of Delhi.